Straight-twelve engine

-A straight-12 engine or inline-12 engine is a twelve-cylinder piston engine with all twelve cylinders mounted in a straight line along the crankcase.
+A straight-12 engine (also known as a inline-12 engine) is a twelve-cylinder piston engine with all twelve cylinders mounted in a straight line along the crankcase.

 Land use

 Due to the very long length of a straight-twelve engine, they are rarely used in automobiles.
-The first known example is a 7.2 L engine in the 1920 French Corona car; however it is not known if any were cars sold.
+The first known example is a 7.2 L engine in the 1920 French Corona car; however it is not known if any cars were sold.
 Packard also experimented with an automobile powered by an inline 12 in 1929.

 The straight-12 has also been used for large military trucks.

 Marine use

 Some Russian firms built straight-12s for use in ships in the 1960s and 1970s.

 MAN Diesel & Turbo 12K98ME and 12S90ME-C and the Wärtsilä-Sulzer RTA96-C are examples of contemporary marine engines in L-12-cylinder configuration.
 These are popular for propulsion in container ships.